-The City is a key driver of the economy, generating nearly
+The City is a key driver of the economy, generating over

-£70bn
+£85bn

-in economic output annually, or 3.5% of all UK Gross Added Value.
+in economic output annually, or 4% of all UK GVA.
 Yet, the City only accounts for 0.001% of the UK's size.

 City's Cash is not a legal entity; it is a fund of the City of London Corporation (the City Corporation) that can be traced back to the 15th century and has built up from a combination of properties, land, bequests and transfers under statute since that time.
 Investments in properties, stocks and shares are managed to provide a return that: